PragyaKujur/PragyaKujur-SCMA-V01107509-A7/README.md

 # Marketing Campaign Dashboard
  A Streamlit app to visualize and analyze the performance of marketing campaigns.
-This dashboard allows users to filter campaigns, view detailed statistics, and visualize key metrics such as clicks, conversions, click-through rate (CTR), cost, revenue, and return on investment (ROI).

-A Streamlit app to visualize and analyze the performance of marketing campaigns.
-This dashboard allows users to filter campaigns, view detailed statistics, and visualize key metrics such as clicks, conversions, click-through rate (CTR), cost, revenue, and return on investment (ROI).
+This dashboard provides an overview of marketing campaign performance.
+You can use the filters to select specific campaigns and analyze their performance in terms of clicks, impressions, conversions, cost, and revenue.
+The Click Through Rate (CTR) chart helps visualize the effectiveness of each campaign, and the ROI calculation provides insight into the profitability of each campaign.

 ## Installation